-1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan.
+- 1. Names, addresses, telephone numbers, fax numbers and e-mail addresses (if available) of the site owner, applicant, and person(s) or firm(s) preparing the plan. - 2.
+Name of the subdivision.

-- 2. Name of the subdivision. - 3.
-Location of the land/site under consideration including tax map and lot numbers and address. - 4.
+- 3. Location of the land/site under consideration including tax map and lot numbers and address. - 4.
 Title, date, north arrow, and scale, less than or equal to 1''=50 feet. - 5.
 Locus map of vicinity of the site, at a scale of 1"=1,000 feet, detailing public street system in the vicinity of the site. - 6.
 Tax map reference, names, and addresses of all owners of record of abutting parcels. - 7.
 Natural and man-made features including watercourses, wetlands, tree lines and vegetative cover, ledge, stonewalls, topographic features, and other environmental features, which are significant to the design process. - 8.
 Existing uses of property must be indicated. - 9.
 Existing contour levels not to exceed two feet with spot elevations provided when grade is less than five percent.
 All datum provided should reference the latest applicable USGS Benchmark Survey, as amended, and should be noted on the plan. - 10.
-For all lots, a Site Specific Soils Map shall be provided and prepared by a certified soil scientist in accordance with the standards outlined in Site Specific Soil Mapping Standards for New Hampshire and Vermont, as prepared by the Society of Soil Scientists of Northern New England, 1999 or amended.
-Any cover letters or explanatory data provided by the certified soil scientist shall also be submitted. - 11.
-State and federally designated wetlands. - 12.
+State and federally designated wetlands. - 11.
 Surveyed property lines including angles and bearings, distances, monument locations and size of the entire parcel in acres and square feet.
-Said plan must be attested by a land surveyor licensed in the State of New Hampshire. - 13.
-The lines of existing abutting streets and driveway locations within one hundred feet of the site, the shape, size, and height of existing structures within one hundred feet of property lines of site, including, parking areas, buildings, wells, wetlands, and septic systems. - 14.
-The location, elevation, and layout of catch basins and other surface drainage control features. - 15.
-The size and location of all existing public and private utilities. - 16.
-The location, type, width, and length of all existing easements and building setbacks. - 17.
-All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 18.
+Said plan must be attested by a land surveyor licensed in the State of New Hampshire. - 12.
+The lines of existing abutting streets and driveway locations within one hundred feet of the site, the shape, size, and height of existing structures within one hundred feet of property lines of site, including, parking areas, buildings, wells, wetlands, and septic systems. - 13.
+The location, elevation, and layout of catch basins and other surface drainage control features. - 14.
+The size and location of all existing public and private utilities. - 15.
+The location, type, width, and length of all existing easements and building setbacks.
+Setbacks shall be depicted with a dashed line along text such as "30' Side Structure Setback" or "30' Parking Setback." - 16.
+All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 17.
 Information pertaining to the site as referenced to in the Town of Loudon, Open Space Trail System Plan.